Assistant US Attorney- Eastern District US Attorney’s Office

 211 W. Fort Street, Suite 2001

 Detroit, MI 48226

-Please use only one method of application (email or traditional mail), do not send multiple applications.
-To be considered, applications must be received and/or postmarked by June 3, 2019.
+Please use only one method of application (email or traditional mail), and do not send multiple applications.
+Applications must be received or postmarked by March 27, 2020.

 The full details can be found here: https://www.justice.gov/legal-careers/job/assistant-united-states-attorney-1075